alexdelorenzo/awful.py/README.md

 works with python 2.7 and 3.4, probably everything in between as well.

 ##### awful_qml
-py3k only, qtquick controls from qt 5.2, bad and broken.
+py3k only, qtquick controls from qt 5.2. bad, broken and no bs.

 ![screenshot](http://i.imgur.com/R6odHSE.png "screenshot_of_app")